bashrc2/epicyon/README.md

 With the shared inbox instead of sending from Alice to 500 of her fans on a different instance - repeatedly sending the same message to individual inboxes - a single message is sent to its shared inbox (which has its own special account called 'inbox') and it then decides how to distribute that.
 If a list of capability ids is attached to the message which gets sent to the shared inbox then the receiving server can use that.

+When a post arrives in the shared inbox it is checked to see that at least one follower exists for it.
+If there are only a small number of followers then it is treated like a direct message and copied separately to individual account inboxes after capabilities checks.
+For larger numbers of followers the capabilities checks are done at the time when the inbox is fetched.
+This avoids a lot of duplicated storage of posts.

+A potential down side is that for popular accounts with many followers the number of capabilities ids (one for each follower on the receiving server) on a post sent to the shared inbox could be large.
+However, in terms of bandwidth it may still not be very significant compared to heavyweight websites containing a lot of javascript.

 ## Some capabilities

 *inbox:write* - follower can post anything to your inbox